godwokenrises/godwoken/docs/deposit_and_withdrawal.md

 # Deposit and withdrawal

 Deposit and withdrawal is a special layer1 <-> layer2 messaging mechanism with assets transfer.
+Users can deposit assets from layer1 (CKB) to layer2 (godwoken), or withdraw from layer2 back to layer1.

 ## Deposit